Concordium/concordium.github.io/source/shared/net/mobile-wallet/remove-delegation-mw.rst

 ..
 Note::

    Removing your stake in any pool results in a longer :ref:`cool-down period<glossary-cool-down-period>`.
-The delegation will be locked during this period and no changes can be made.
-The delegation stop is not effective until the cool-down period ends.
+The delegation amount will be locked during this period and cannot be increased or decreased; you can still change targets or restaking preferences during cool-down.
+The delegation stop is not effective until the next pay day after cool-down period ends.
 During the cool-down period the staked amount continues earning rewards.